Before we start Test Plan vs Test Strategy, we need to know about what are test plan and test strategy?.

-Test plan can consist of all QA-related activities like it defines the scope of the project, related roles and responsibilities, test objectives, entry and exit criteria of testing, and all the related risks which we are going to face while testing an application.
+A test plan can consist of all QA-related activities like it defines the scope of the project, related roles and responsibilities, test objectives, entry and exit criteria of testing, and all the related risks which we are going to face while testing an application.

-The Test plan will be based on the requirement gathered by a stockholder, which can be used by other testers or team members when due to some reason any of the team members are replaced by other testers so by using this document a tester should understand the requirement and can collect all related information that can be used to test a software application.
-Test plan can also include who will test what, suppose if there is a module 1 which is going to be tested by “Tester A” but due to some reason “Tester A” is replaced by “Tester B” so by using a test plan “Tester B” can collect information and proceed to test application this can save time and have a better understanding about testing an application.
+The Test plan will be based on the requirement gathered by a stockholder, which can be used by other testers or team members when due for some reason any of the team members are replaced by other testers so by using this document a tester should understand the requirement and can collect all related information that can be used to test a software application.
+Test plan can also include who will test what, suppose there is a module 1 which is going to be tested by “Tester A” but due to some reason “Tester A” is replaced by “Tester B” so by using a test plan “Tester B” can collect information and proceed to test application this can save time and have a better understanding about testing an application.

-The basic purpose of test strategy is to define the testing process, it defines all related information about testing, like what tool we are going to use to test software application, it defines the different modules which is undergoing while testing application, it also defines the time needed to test module, a number of resources, what strategy we are going to use to test application, including information about high-level design, test planning, it also includes information about our test environment on which our application is going to be tested.
+The basic purpose of test strategy is to define the testing process, it defines all related information about testing, like what tool we are going to use to test software application, and it defines the different modules which are undergoing while testing the application, it also defines the time needed to test module, a number of resources, what strategy we are going to use to test application, including information about high-level design, test planning, it also includes information about our test environment on which our application is going to be tested.

 In the above diagram the test approach is differentiated into two sections: